awslabs/sagemaker-debugger/docs/sagemaker.md

 ```

 #### Saving reductions for a custom collection
 You can define your collection of tensors.
-You can also choose to save certain reductions of tensors only instead of saving the full tensor.
+You can also choose to save only certain reductions of tensors instead of saving the full tensor.
 You may choose to do this to reduce the amount of data saved.
-Please note that when you save reductions, unless you pass the flag `save_raw_tensor`, only these reductions will be available for analysis.
-The raw tensor will not be saved.
+Please note that when you save reductions, unless you pass the flag `save_raw_tensor`, only these reductions are available for analysis.
+The raw tensors are not saved.

 ```python
 from sagemaker.debugger import DebuggerHookConfig, CollectionConfig